josecamachop/FCParser/FCParser_user_manual.md

 <div align="center"><i>Figure 12: Example - IDS log entries</i></div><br />

 In Figure 13, an unstructured source configuration file is depicted, where some variables and features are defined using regular expressions.
-When building the IDS configuration file, the mandatory attributes differ from those ones in netflow configuration file (structured source) as, for these kind of sources, regular expressions are needed to extract the data.
-These regular expressions are used to search variables in the log entries.
+When building the IDS config file, we can notice that it differs from netflow in that regular expressions are now needed to extract the data.
+These regular expressions are used to search variables in the log entries, including the timestamp variable.
 <p align="center"> <img width="900" height="620" src="assets/example_ids_config.png"> </p>
 <div align="center"><i>Figure 13: Example - IDS configuration file</i></div><br />

 For this case, it is necessary to define the separator between entries (two blank lines).
-We can also see how regular expressions are used to define the variables, including the timestamp variable.
-Some features are also depicted in the figure, for which differents weights are assigned.
+We can also see the definition of the variables and some features in the figure, for which differents weights are assigned.
 Using these weight values will be useful for the deparsing process.

 In order to run the example and parse the data, just run the following command in the FCParser directory: